Recent progresses on QCD phases in a strong magnetic field -- views from Nambu--Jona-Lasinio model: Introduction

-In 1800s, the subject of electromagnetism was created and embraced great developments due to the contributions of H.C.
+In 1800s, the subject of electromagnetism was created and allowed rapid new developments due to the contributions of H.C.
 Oersted, A.M.
 Ampere, M. Faraday and J.C.
 Maxwell~\cite{Feynman2013}.
-Especially, the discovery of Ampere's law opened the door to man-made magnetic field which can be much larger than the natural ones.
-In 1831, by effectively increasing the winding number of coils, American electrician J. Henry developed a strong electromagnet that was able to generate a magnetic field with the magnitude around $3\,{\rm T}$~\cite{Henry1831}.
+In particular, the discovery of Ampere's law opened the door to man-made magnetic fields which could be much larger than natural ones.
+In 1831, by effectively increasing the number of windings in a coil, American electrician J. Henry developed a strong electromagnet that was able to generate a magnetic field with a magnitude around $3*10^4\,{\rm G}$~\cite{Henry1831}.
 In 1911, Dutch physicist H.K.
 Onnes discovered superconducting phenomena in hydrargyrum after cooling the temperature down to $4.2\,{\rm K}$.
-With the electric resistance almost zero, superconductors are the ideal matters to generate large electric current thus large stable magnetic field according to Ampere's law.
-In modern times, such feature of superconductors has already played an important role in high energy particle accelerators worldwide.
-For example, the Large Hadron Collider in CERN is equipped with $1600$ superconducting magnets to maintain the particles in a circle of length $26.7\,{\rm km}$ and the produced magnetic field is $7.7\,{\rm T}$~\cite{Bottura:2020vmt}.
-On the other hand, with the development of nuclear techniques, people now pay lots of attentions to induce nuclear fusion reactions, just like in the Sun, in order to produce more power for manufactures and living.
-The key facility to realize that scientific objective is the Tokamak~\cite{Wesson2011}, which was proposed to confine the nuclei by a huge magnetic field of the order $10^3\,{\rm T}$.
-So, as a prerequisite, a huge magnetic field must be generated first.
-Such possibility has been tested again and again in laboratories; in 2018, Japanese scientists created a new record of magnetic field -- $1200\,{\rm T}$ though the lifetime is very short~\cite{Nakamura2018}.
+With the electric resistance reduced to almost zero, superconductors were the ideal means to generate large electric currents and thus large, stable magnetic fields according to Ampere's law.
+In modern times, this feature of superconductors has already played an important role in high energy particle accelerators worldwide.
+For example, the Large Hadron Collider in CERN is equipped with $1600$ superconducting magnets to maintain the particles in a circle with a length of $26.7\,{\rm km}$ and the produced magnetic field is $7.7*10^4\,{\rm G}$~\cite{Bottura:2020vmt}.
+Currently, with the development of nuclear techniques, people pay a lot of attention to induce nuclear fusion reactions, just like those occurring in the interior of the Sun, in order to produce more power for manufacturing and living.
+The foremost installation to realize that scientific objective is the Tokamak~\cite{Wesson2011}, which was proposed to confine the nuclei by a huge magnetic field of the order $10^7\,{\rm G}$.
+So the prerequisite for these developments is first generating a huge magnetic field.
+The possibility for this has been tested again and again in laboratories; in 2018, Japanese scientists created a new record for magnetic fields -- $1.2*10^7\,{\rm G}$, though the lifetime is very short~\cite{Nakamura2018}.